-EMMA (Salvucci, 2001) is arguably the most used extension to ACT-R's default vision module.
+EMMA (Salvucci, 2001) is arguably the most used extension to ACT-R's it default vision module.
 EMMA explicitly models saccades including preparation and execution times, path generation and variable landing points.
 However, EMMA's major contribution is in its ability to model covert attention shifts through variable encoding time dependent on visual object's frequency and eccentricity.

-The disadvantage of the default vision module and EMMA is in their optimization toward tasks that involve reading or working with items of a user interface.
-Those are the tasks with relatively a simple visual environment where bottom-up perceptual processes can be ignored without sacrificing model's plausibility and performance.
+The disadvantage of the default vision module and EMMA is their optimization toward reading tasks or tasks with a relatively simple visual environment where bottomup perceptual processes can be ignored without sacrificing the model's plausibility and performance.
 However, ACT-R's vision module is not suitable for tasks where visual stimuli are described with multiple feature dimensions.
 Such tasks often require theories of scene perception and visual search that are not part of current vision module.
-The issue is more pressing if one considers the importance of embodied cognition (e.g., Clark, 1997) in problem-solving tasks (Nyamsuren & Taatgen, 2011) and in everyday human activities in general (Land, Mennie & Rusted, 1999).
+The issue is more pressing if one considers the importance of embodied cognition (e.g., Clark, 1997) in problem-solving tasks (Nyamsuren & Taatgen, 2013) and in everyday human activities in general (Land, Mennie, & Rusted, 1999).
 Embodied cognition assumes that cognitive control is not purely goal based, but it is also driven perceptually.
 The simplest example of it is an interference of the salient feature during the task (Theeuwes, 1992).
 When subjects are asked to look at the scene they tend to look at the most salient parts first.
 Those salient parts of the scene can interfere with task even if subjects are explicitly asked to not to look at them.

-Architecture of PAAV Module
+2. Architecture of PAAV module

+2.1.
 Feature dimensions

 In PAAV every visual object can be characterized by five basic features: color, shape, shading, orientation and size.
 The features are chosen because of their pop-out nature and importance in guiding visual attention (Wolfe & Horowitz, 2004).
-Each of those features can have a wide range of values, such as, red and green for color; oval and rectangle for shape and etc. Currently, PAAV does not support modeler specified custom features.
+Each of those features can have a wide range of values, such as, red and green for color; and oval and rectangle for shape.
+Currently, PAAV does not support modeler specified custom features.
 However, it is included as a future implementation milestone.